47degrees/fp-with-arrow-videos/EitherT.md

 ^ The third argument is a function to operate with the Right case of the nested either.
 ^ In this example, we simply return the value of the right case if the Either is a right.
-^ Since this Either is a right, when will return an IO of 99.
+^ Since this Either is a right, we will return an IO of 99.

 ---